IgnacioGalceran/BaSP-M2023/README.md

 ## Week 02
 This project is the Landing Page of the previous week (Week 01) using HTML (HyperText Markup Language) only.

+## Week 03
+This project is the HTML of the previous week (Week 02) with styles added with CSS (Cascading Style Sheets).

 ## Authors
 - Ignacio Galcerán